Sampling-based vs. Design-based Uncertainty in Regression Analysis: Introduction

-More generally, of course, we can have complex missing data processes that combine features of these two examples, with some units not included in the sample at all, and with one of the two potential outcomes not observed for the sample units.
-The inferential procedures proposed in this article address both sources of variability.
-As the examples in Tables \ref{tabel_sampling} and \ref{tabel_assignment} illustrate, articulating the exact nature of the estimand of interest and the source of uncertainty that makes the estimator stochastic are crucial steps to valid inference.
-For this purpose, it will be useful to distinguish between descriptive estimands, where uncertainty stems solely from not observing all units in the population of interest, and causal estimands, where the uncertainty stems, at least partially, from unobservability of potential outcomes.
+More generally, we can have missing data processes that combine features of these two examples, with some units not included in the sample at all, and with some of the variables not observed for the sampled units.
+Articulating both the exact nature of the estimand of interest and the source of uncertainty that makes an estimator stochastic is a crucial first step to valid inference.
+For this purpose, it will be useful to distinguish between descriptive estimands, where uncertainty stems solely from not observing all units in the population of interest, and causal estimands, where the uncertainty stems, at least partially, from unobservability of some of the potential outcomes.